JetBrains/intellij-sdk-docs/topics/tutorials/live_templates/template_support.md

 </templateSet>
 ```

-The display `name` can also provide localized variants by specifying `key` and `resource-bundle` attributes additionally (2020.3 and later).
+The display `description` can also provide localized variants by specifying
+`key` and `resource-bundle` attributes instead (code insight is available in 2020.3 and later).
+A quick fix to extract the localized key is available since 2024.2.

 Copy this file into the [plugin's resources folder](%gh-sdk-samples%/live_templates/src/main/resources/liveTemplates).